 No matter what social or economic atmosphere one finds oneself, addiction, and substance abuse are unfortunate everyday realities.
 Leaving assets to a loved one with these issues may not only result in an inheritance being squandered but may even further enable the beneficiary’s addiction.
 Through the use of creative planning techniques, an estate can be protected and used to incentivize and reward constructive and healthy behaviors.

-4. Special Needs
+4. Planning for your Benificiary with Special Needs

 Beneficiaries with physical and developmental disabilities are often entitled to government assistance for treatment, therapy, and vocational training.
 Leaving an inheritance directly to these beneficiaries can disqualify the beneficiary from the services they are entitled to until the inheritance is depleted.
 With proper planning, an inheritance can supplement existing government assistance, providing additional funds for needs not being addressed in support of a vulnerable loved one.

-5. Blended Families
+5. Estate Planning Needs for Blended Families

 Blended families inherently have complications that need to be addressed purposefully.
 One may want to differentiate between the inheritance received by biological and step-children or provide for a new spouse while reserving an inheritance for children not related to that spouse.
 These and other scenarios should never be addressed with handshake agreements between family members and may require sophisticated planning to ensure the client’s wishes are respected.